GitLeeRepo/MyCustomOS/CreateOsNotes.md

 gcc -m32 -nostdlib -nodefaultlibs boot.o -lgcc kernel.o -T linker.ld -o myos
 ```
 Note: it will currently not link with the -lgcc option.
 By removing this option it links fine, but ultimately the kernel is not loaded properly by GRUB (no error it just returns immediately after attempting to load with **multiboot /boot/myos**, with GRUB still being active aferwards.
 It appears (from [this article](http://wiki.osdev.org/Bare_Bones) that the reason the **-lgcc** doesn't work is a result of the **cross platform compiling** options of gcc not being installed.
 Normally it automatically links with **libgcc** without explicitly adding **-lgcc** but because the libraries are being excluded, it is also excluded.
 It is unknown at this time if this is causing the issue, and it may not since the **grub-file --is-x86-multiboot myos** command that verifies if this is a valid multiboot kernel indicates its good.
+Also, the disassembly from running **objdump -d -M intel myos** shows the program correctly starting at address **0x10000000**, and shows all the expected instructions from both the boot.o and kernel.o object files.

 ### Linker.ld